2021 Hormozgan earthquakes: Impact

-The earthquake triggered a landslide in the mountains of the Geno Biosphere Reserve in the Hormozgan Province.
+The earthquake triggered a landslide in the mountains of the Geno Biosphere Reserve in the Hormozgan province.
 Two people were killed; one by a falling utility pole, and the other died while running from his home.
 A total of 98 people were injured mostly due to widespread panic and some were injured from falling debris.

 The total cost of damage is estimated at 700 trillion Iranian tomans ($US 165 million).
 In the city of Fin in Bandar Abbas County, roughly 2,125 structures were destroyed and 1,025 damaged.
-An official said that the worst damages were in the villages Gishan Gharbi, Ab Shirin and Rudshour.
+An official said that the worst damage was in the villages Gishan Gharbi, Ab Shirin and Rudshour.